 Curing consists of four basic steps killing, sweating, slow drying and conditioning are few different stages to get the final product.

-Fruit quality of vanilla - The vanilla fruit is divided in three categories.
+The vanilla fruit is divided in 3 categories.

-First quality - fruit more than 15 cm in length.
+1st quality - Fruit more than 15 cm in length.
 In this category fruit lies between 16 cm to 21 cm, 21 cm vanilla fruits are usually reserved for vanilla market.

-Third quality - fruits less than 10 cm falls under the third category fruit.
+3rd quality - Fruits less than 10 cm falls under the third category fruit.

 Grade A